PublicMediaKitchen/alexa-quiz-sample/tutorial.md

     $ cd lambda/custom
     $ npm install
     ```
+1. Go back to your skill's root directory: `cd ..`
-1. Open `SKILL_NAME/models/en-US.json` file and change the invocation name from `hello world` to something of your choosing.
-For example, `airtalk quiz`
+1. Open `./models/en-US.json` file and change the invocation name from `hello world` to something of your choosing.
+For example, `potluck quiz`
 1. Deploy the app:  `ask deploy`

    Make note of the Skill Id that is created.
 You can also see the skill id through the [Alexa developer console](https://developer.amazon.com/edw/home.html#/skills).

-1. copy & paste the skill id into `index.js` here:
+1. copy and paste the skill id into `index.js` here:
     ```
     var alexa = Alexa.handler(event, context);
     alexa.appId = "SKILL_ID_HERE";